Getting to Andros Island, The Bahamas is very easy!

 Between fall and spring, a wetsuit is recommended.

-World-class Bonefishing as well as reef and deep sea fishing.
-Andros is World Renowned for the best bonesfishing.
-See our Fishing page.
+World-class bonefishing as well as reef and deep-sea fishing.
+Andros is world-renowned for the best bonefishing.

-Of course you can.
-And if at any time you are interested in trying to fly-fish our experienced guides will be happy to give you a few pointers.
+Absolutely!
+And if at any time you are interested in trying to fly-fish, our experienced guides will be happy to give you a few pointers.

 We work closely with several local fishing guides.
 Our guides have been fishing the seas and flats for most of their lives.
-They are not part of the live-on staff but they are always nearby and will take the time to come and chat about what has been biting and where.
+They are not part of the live-in staff, but they are always nearby and will take the time to come and chat about what has been biting and where.

-It’s hard to say what will be biting from one day to the next but our fishing boats most often come back with barracuda, snapper, mahi mahi, tuna, and grouper.
+It’s hard to say what will be biting from one day to the next but our fishing boats most often come back with barracuda, snapper, mahi-mahi, tuna, and grouper.
 If you are lucky you might catch a sailfish!
-And if you want to throw your catch on the grill for dinner, we can do that!
+And if you want to throw your catch on the grill for dinner, we can do that too.